 Lastly, you have the writing section where you will be given a chart of any type to interpret like write out the info represented on the given chart and then another which contains a topic you are to write on.

-Below is a clue from someone who has written the test:
+Below is a clue from someone who has written and ace IELTS test:

 “The listening part was the easiest.
 I think I had just one question I didn’t answer because I got distracted.
 I got an 8.5 in that section.
 Just keep calm, listen and answer as you go.
 The easiest part is the answers are given accordingly; they don’t give answer to number 5 before number 3.
 So just take it one step at a time, don’t let your mind wander even for one second.
 Don’t panic, listen and don’t be too fast to write down your answer because most times they make corrections.